m4sterbunny/rtd-gcp-cloud/source/pages/accounts-billing.rst

 A user can be bound to a role.

-A user has an indentity such as ab1@gmail.com.
-Roles are assigned to alice babel (of ab1@gmail.com fame).
+A user has an identity such as ab1@gmail.com, which is how roles are assigned to Alice Babel (of ab1@gmail.com fame).

 Roles may be